Priyanshiagarwal2006/ai-student-companion/README.md

 ### 💬 AI Chat & History

-- Context-aware AI conversations
-- Multiple chat sessions
-- Persistent chat history
-- Continue previous conversations
-- Delete chat sessions
-- Database-backed message storage
+The platform provides a complete conversational experience where students can interact with the AI and maintain their learning discussions over time.
+Conversations are stored securely, allowing users to return to previous discussions whenever needed.

+Users can create new chats, continue existing conversations, view chat history, and delete unwanted chat sessions.

 ### 🧠 Context-Aware Learning

-Previous messages from the current conversation are used as context, allowing students to ask follow-up questions naturally without repeating the entire discussion.
+The AI uses previous messages from the current conversation as context while generating responses.
+This allows students to ask follow-up questions naturally and continue a discussion without repeatedly explaining the same topic.

+This makes the interaction feel more like a continuous learning conversation rather than separate questions and answers.

 ### 🌐 Multi-Language Support

-The AI assistant supports:

-- English
-- Hindi
-- Hinglish
+The AI companion supports **English, Hindi, and Hinglish**, making the platform more accessible and comfortable for different students.

-The assistant responds according to the language used by the student.
+The assistant follows the language used by the student so that explanations remain natural and easy to understand.

 ### ✅ Task Management

-- Create tasks
-- View tasks
-- Complete tasks
-- Track pending tasks
-- Track completed tasks
+The built-in task management system helps students organize their daily activities and keep track of their work from within the same platform.

+Students can create tasks, view their tasks, mark completed activities, and keep track of pending work.

 ### 📊 Productivity Tracking

-The dashboard provides an overview of:

-- Total Tasks
-- Completed Tasks
-- Pending Tasks
-- Productivity Percentage
+The dashboard provides a simple overview of the student's productivity by displaying total, completed, and pending tasks along with an overall productivity percentage.

+This gives students a quick understanding of their progress and helps them stay organized.

 ### 👤 Secure Authentication

-- User Registration
-- Secure Login
-- JWT Authentication
-- Protected Routes
-- Profile Management
-- Forgot Password
-- Reset Password
+The application includes a complete authentication system to securely manage user accounts and protect personalized data.

+It supports user registration, login, JWT-based authentication, protected routes, profile management, and password recovery and reset functionality.

 ### 🔐 Protected User Data

+User-specific information is protected through authentication and backend authorization.

-Authenticated users can securely access their own:
+Authenticated users can securely access their own profile, tasks, chat sessions, and chat messages, ensuring that personal application data remains associated with the correct account.

-- Profile
-- Tasks
-- Chat Sessions
-- Chat Messages

 ### ⚡ Reliable AI Integration

-Gemini API requests include automatic retry handling for temporary `429`, `500`, and `503` errors using exponential backoff.
+The application integrates Google Gemini for AI-powered conversations and includes retry handling for temporary API failures.

+When temporary `429`, `500`, or `503` errors occur, the backend uses exponential backoff to retry requests, improving the reliability and stability of the AI experience.

 ### 📱 Responsive User Experience

-The application provides a clean and responsive interface with simple navigation, reusable components, and student-friendly layouts.
+The platform is designed with a clean and responsive interface that works across different screen sizes.

+Reusable components, simple navigation, consistent layouts, and a student-focused design provide a smooth and intuitive experience throughout the application.

 ---